WXXA-TV: History

 WXXA signed on July 30, 1982 and aired an analog signal on UHF channel 23.
 It was the Capital District's first independent station, as well as the first new commercial station to launch in the market since WTRI (channel 35), forerunner of WNYT (channel 13), launched 28 years earlier.
 The Capital District had a fairly long wait for an independent station, considering its size.
 On paper, it had been large enough to support an independent since the late 1960s.
 However, the Capital District is a fairly large market geographically, stretching across a large swath of east-central New York, as well as portions of southwestern Vermont and western Massachusetts.
 Much of this area is very mountainous, particularly in the northern portion.
 UHF stations have never covered large areas or rugged terrain very well.
 By the late 1970s, cable and satellite—then as now, a must for acceptable television in much of this market—had gained enough penetration for an independent to be viable.

 A construction permit had been issued for channel 23 in the 1950s with the calls WPTR-TV; that permit was canceled in 1960.
 Rumors had previously abounded that NBC would move its programming to the new channel 23 after WRGB (channel 6) switched to CBS in 1981.
 However, the network ended up affiliating with WNYT.

 The station was owned by Albany TV 23, Inc., a group of investors led by president and station manager Jim Boaz, Hollywood director Arthur Penn, and former FDIC director William Seidman.
 Through Penn, it was able to secure financing from movie production company Orion Pictures.
 WXXA was a typical general-entertainment independent airing cartoons, movies, sports, and first-run syndicated programs.
 The station also carried business news programming from the Financial News Network.

 In July 1986, WXXA-TV agreed to become a charter affiliate of Fox, which launched on October 9.
-Initially, WXXA-TV still programmed itself as an independent, since Fox only aired one program (The Late Show Starring Joan Rivers) until April 1987 and even then would not present an entire week's worth of programming until the 1993–94 season.
-Shortly after Fox's launch, Albany TV 23 sold the station to Heritage Broadcasting Group (a Detroit-based company, unrelated to the similarly named Heritage Communications and Heritage Media, that was also in the process of acquiring WWTV in Cadillac, Michigan) for $10.1 million.
+Initially, like most early Fox affiliates, WXXA-TV still programmed itself as an independent.
+Fox only aired one program (The Late Show Starring Joan Rivers) until April 1987 and even then would not present an entire week's worth of programming until the 1993–94 season.
+Shortly after Fox's launch, on November 4, 1986, Albany TV 23 sold the station to Heritage Broadcasting Group, a Detroit-based company (unrelated to the similarly named Heritage Communications and Heritage Media) that was also in the process of acquiring WWTV in Cadillac, Michigan) for $10.1 million.
 The station picked up programming from the Prime Time Entertainment Network (PTEN) block in 1993.

 In 1994, Heritage sold the station to Clear Channel Communications (now iHeartMedia) for $25.5 million, predating Clear Channel's sizable expansion of television assets in the Northeast in the following years.
 Clear Channel soon moved WXXA from its original studios on Central Avenue/NYS Route 5 in Albany (now a car dealership) to an expanded facility on Corporate Circle in Albany's Dunes section).